Etosha National Park

 Etosha Entry Fees (2026/2027 Rates)

-Fees were revised from 1 April 2026 by the Ministry of Environment, Forestry and Tourism.
-All amounts shown are the combined park entrance fee plus conservation fee, quoted in Namibian Dollars (NAD).
+Fees were revised on 1 April 2026 by the Ministry of Environment, Forestry and Tourism.
+All fees are quoted in Namibian Dollars (NAD) and include both the park entrance fee and the conservation fee.
 Exchange rates fluctuate — check with NWR or your operator for current USD/EUR equivalents.

 Children aged 8 and under